davidavdav/GaussianMixtures.jl/README.md

 Some remarks on the dimension.
 There are three main indexing variables:
  - The Gaussian index
  - The data point
- - The feature dimension (for diagonal covariance this adds to two dimensions)
+ - The feature dimension (for full covariance this adds to two dimensions)

 Often data is stored in 2D slices, and computations can be done efficiently as matrix multiplications.
 For this it is nice to have the data in standard row,column order.